-Jeff from Virginia recently bought a 2007 Ram 2500 SLT Quad Cab.
-The bed was in rough shape as the truck was used at a rock quarry in Utah.
-Jeff needed to do something with the bed.
-He explains why DualLiner was the product of choice:
+Jeff recently bought a 2007 Ram 2500 SLT Quad Cab.
+The truck was previously used at a rock quarry in Utah, so the bed was in rough condition.
+DualLiner was just what he needed:

 “I was looking for a bedliner that would cover up my damaged bed and protect it from further damage.
 Quarry life was not easy on my truck’s bed and the wheel wells were very dented and the floor was wavy from heavy rock being dropped in.